TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 13/Hosea 13.1.md

 ---

-When Ephraim spake, there was trembling; he exalted himself in Israel; but when he offended in Baal, he died.
+When Ephraim spoke, there was trembling.
+He exalted himself in Israel, but when he became guilty in Baal, he died.